gdichter/rest-controller-example/README.md

 # rest-controller-example

 ## Instructions for use
-* clone repo to $GOPATH/src
+* go get github.com/gdichter/rest-controller-example
-* in IDE File/Open and navigate to $GOPATH/src/rest-controller-example
+* in IDE File/Open and navigate to $GOPATH/src/github.com/gdichter/rest-controller-example

 ## Useful curls